 Taking out payday loans can lead to disastrous debt.
-Find out why that is and how filing a consumer proposal could be your best strategy for getting out of this common debt trap.
+If you are unable to keep up with the payments or are looking for a way out of the high-interest charges consider consolidating your Payday loan debt with a consumer proposal.
+A consumer proposal could be your best strategy for getting out of this common debt trap.

 What Are Payday Loans?